Cancer Alley: History

 In 1969, DuPont opened a plant to manufacture the chemical chloroprene, the main ingredient in neoprene, in Reserve, Louisiana on the border with LaPlace, Louisiana.
 The plant was sold in 2015 to Japanese chemical company Denka.
 The area immediately adjacent to the Denka/DuPont neoprene plant in St. John the Baptist Parish has been recognized by the EPA as having a likelihood of its residents getting cancer from air pollution over 700 times the national average.
 According to EPA, it emits 99% of the nation's chloroprene pollution.
 EPA opened civil rights investigations over this pollution from Cancer Alley.
 On March 7, 2025, the Justice Department announced it was dropping the federal case against Denka's Louisiana elastomer plant, which the Biden administration had sued over alleged increased cancer risks in the local, mostly Black community.
-The DOJ linked the withdrawal to Trump's policy of ending federal DEI initiatives.
+The DOJ linked the withdrawal to Trump's policy of ending federal Diversity, Equity, and Inclusion (DEI) initiatives.